-River Basin Management Plans (RBMPs) are required every six years under the Water Framework Directive (WFD) adopted 20 years ago, to outline how the environmental objectives for each river basin will be achieved.
-The 2022-2027 RBMPs are crucial, as they are the last ones before the WFD's 2027 good water health deadline.
+River Basin Management Plans (RBMPs) are required every six years under the Water Framework Directive (WFD), adopted 20 years ago, to outline how environmental objectives for each river basin will be reached.
+The 2022-2027 RBMPs are crucial as they are the last ones before the WFD's 2027 good water health deadline.

-This report, an update of the first edition released in June 2021, includes a new analysis by NGOs of the quality and level of commitment of eight draft RBMPs in three new countries, Poland, Romania and Spain, published before August 2021, in addition to the 13 draft RBMPs included in the previous version.
-It draws up conclusions and recommendations that will ensure that the final sprint towards the 2027 deadline is successful.
-The assessment is based on a set of 47 indicators, grouped into 11 topics, chosen to reflect the objectives and components of the WFD, as well as NGO priorities in implementing the WFD.
-Despite the inherent limitations of this exercise, this assessment indicates how the draft plans perform in addressing the main pressures on water bodies, including restoration measures, and in using the instruments provided by the WFD.
+This report puts forward results of an assessment carried out by NGOs on the quality and level of commitment of 13 draft RBMPs in eight EU Member States and one international River Basin District published before May 2021.
+It draws up conclusions and recommendations that will make sure the final sprint towards the 2027 deadline is successful.
+The assessment is based on a set of 47 indicators, grouped into 11 topics, chosen to reflect the objectives and components of the WFD as well as NGO priorities for implementing the WFD.
+Despite the intrinsic limitations of this exercise, this assessment indicates how the draft plans perform in addressing the main pressures on water bodies, including restoration measures, and in making use of the instruments provided by the WFD.

-The RBMP drafting period has fallen entirely in the period of the Covid-19 pandemic when global and EU discourses and initiatives such as the European Green Deal have committed governments to "build back better", to prevent the upcoming biodiversity collapse, to reduce our exposure to the risks of pollution or water scarcity and to increase societal resilience.
-Additionally, the 2019 Fitness Check evaluation of the EU water policy indicated that slow implementation, insufficient funding, and insufficient integration of environmental objectives in sectoral policies were the key constraints in preserving and restoring water bodies, home to Europe's most biodiverse and most threatened ecosystems.
-Most of the draft RBMPs studied in this report, with a few exceptions, do not address these insufficiencies.
+The RBMP drafting period has fallen entirely in the Covid-19 pandemic when global and EU discourses and initiatives such as the European Green Deal have committed governments to "build back better", to prevent the upcoming biodiversity collapse, to reduce our exposure to risks of pollution or water scarcity and to increase societal resilience.
+In addition, the 2019 WFD Fitness Check indicated that slow implementation, insufficient funding, and insufficient integration of environmental objectives in sectoral policies were the key constraints for preserving and restoring water bodies, home to Europe's most biodiverse and most threatened ecosystems.
+Most of the draft RBMPs studied in this report do not address these insufficiencies, although there are a few exceptions.

-Although we assessed eight new draft RBMPs, this new analysis did not find more "good" RBMPs.
-Out of the 21 draft RBMPs assessed, only two - both from Finland - demonstrate an overall good performance.
-However, even these plans contain gaps, in particular in the level of funding.
-Six draft RBMPs rank poorly, including the two assessed Italian plans, two assessed German plans, the Dutch Rhine plan, and the International Odra plan.

-The performance of the assessed draft RBMPs is good or high for less than a quarter of the assessed indicator values overall.
+Out of the 13 draft RBMPs assessed, only two draft RBMPs in Finland demonstrate, on average, a good level of performance.

+However, even these plans contain gaps, in particular on the level of funding.
+Six draft RBMPs rank poorly, including the two assessed Italian plans, the Dutch Rhine plan, the two assessed German plans and the International Odra plan.
+The performance of the assessed draft RBMPs is good or high for just one fifth of the overall assessed indicator values.
 Performance is poor for almost half of them.

-In general, Member States have improved inventories, tools and criteria, but the level of ambition remains low, with numerous exemptions.
+In general, Member States have improved inventories, tools and criteria, but the level of ambition remains low with numerous exemptions.

 In some cases, the draft RBMPs anticipate that objectives will not be achieved before 2050.
-One of the main constraints is the lack of budget allocation for the Programme of Measures.
-This is caused by the failure to recover environmental and resource costs from strong economic sectors including energy, mining, agriculture, and navigation.
-This reflects resistance to change from vested interests and a lack of political understanding of the importance of European waters for people and our planet.
+One of the main constraints is the lack of budget allocated to the Programme of Measures - a set of measures required under the WFD that must be prepared by Member States as part of their River Basin Management Plans, outlining how they will achieve the WFD's environmental objectives.
+This is caused by the failure to recover environmental and resource costs from strong economic sectors including energy, agriculture and navigation.
+This reflects resistance to change from vested interests, and a lack of political understanding of the importance of European waters for people and our planet.